← Back to Blog

 Patient information, appointment scheduling, and check-in processes:

 In healthcare, branding is more about trust than aesthetics.
 Patients are cautious about scanning unknown codes.
-A code with a clinic’s logo and familiar color palette signals “this is from your doctor’s office,” and that matters.
+A code with a clinic’s logo and familiar color palette answers “is this really from my doctor’s office?” before anyone has to decide whether to risk it.

 Retail and E-commerce

 Branded QR codes on product packaging connect physical products to digital content: product registration, warranty info, user guides, reviews, tutorials, and reorder pages.
-Match the code to your packaging design, use product line colors, and embed the product logo.
+Match the code to the packaging design.
+Use that product line’s colors and put the product logo in the center.
 If you sell through multiple retailers, a branded code is also a way to drive customers back to your own site for future purchases.

 Frequently Asked Questions